Vines are a great way to jazz up a trellis, fence, or arbor while adding color, texture, and fragrance to your landscape.

 Sometimes called summer wisteria, this plant is native to southern China and Taiwan, but is not invasive.
 Neither is it truly a wisteria, although both plants are part of the legume family.

-This woody vine has glossy, leathery green leaves and small, fragrant flowers.
+This woody vine lends a fine texture to the landscape with glossy, leathery green leaves and small, fragrant flowers.
 Evergreen wisteria can reach heights of 30 feet but can be kept shorter with pruning.
 It blooms in the summer (and sometimes into the fall) with a flush of deep mauve, pea-shaped blooms that resemble wisteria.
 The pleasantly scented flowers are described by some as having a cedar or camphor aroma.

 As its common name implies, it's evergreen in South Florida and semi-evergreen in parts of North and Central Florida, depending on winter temperatures in the region.
 Evergreen wisteria thrives in USDA plant hardiness zones 8 to 10 and will grow best in areas with full sun, but will tolerate partial shade.